erikdiessel/TypeScript/README.md

+# Unobtrusive Typescript

+This is a fork of the TypeScript-compiiler which is fully compliant(passes *all* original tests) but also works with .js files which include *unobtrusive TypeScript*.
+Unobtrusive TypeScript is Javascript with embedded TypeScript type annotations in the comments.
+This allows you to use the typechecker and other features of the TypeScript-compiler but without introducing a new data format.
+All utilities for javascript can still be used (like jslint, or grunt or ...).

+Source code in unobtrusive TypeScript:
+    function square(x/*::number*/)/*::number*/ { return x*x; }

+Equivalent TypeScript code:
+    function square(x: number): number { return x*x; }

 # TypeScript

 [TypeScript](http://www.typescriptlang.org/) is a language for application-scale JavaScript.
 TypeScript adds optional types, classes, and modules to JavaScript.
 TypeScript supports tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.
 Try it out at the [playground](http://www.typescriptlang.org/Playground), and stay up to date via [our blog](http://blogs.msdn.com/typescript) and [twitter account](https://twitter.com/typescriptlang).